EBI-IntAct/intact-data-exchange/psimi/psimitab/intact-interolog-prediction/readme.txt

 2) put the jar in it
 3) put a mitab file in it with all interactions you want to use as source interactions from other species --> sourceInteractions.mitab (if you're asking what the mitab format could be, see the FAQ at the end)
 4) download the orthologous clusters from ftp://ftp.ebi.ac.uk/pub/databases/integr8/porc/proc_gene.dat and put it in the directory --> porc_gene.dat
-5) choose the NCBI taxid of the species you are interested in (for example Synecocystis is 1148, yeast is 4932, E. coli is 562 ... see http://www.ebi.ac.uk/newt/display )
+5) choose the NCBI taxid of the species you are interested in (for example Synecocystis is 1148, yeast is 4932, E. coli is 562 ... see all species of Integr8 on http://www.ebi.ac.uk/integr8/OrganismSearch.do?action=setOrganismSearchType&searchType=2&pageContext=207)
 6) OPTION: you can put a log4j-property-file in the dir (you can copy-paste the example given below and put it in interologPrediction.log4j.properties file in the directory) --> interologPrediction.log4j.properties

 Then, execute this command in the directory DIR with your taxid (instead of 1148):